mus-format/mus-go/README.md

 - Has a [streaming version](https://github.com/mus-format/mus-stream-go).
 - Can run on both 32 and 64-bit systems.
 - The maximum length of a `string`, `slice`, or `map` supported by mus-go is limited by the maximum value of the `int` type on your system.
-The length of these types is encoded using Varint (so if, for examplle, on a 32-bit system we try to unmarshal too long string, we will get `ErrOverflow`).
+- The length of variable-length data types is encoded using Varint (so if, for examplle, on a 32-bit system we try to unmarshal too long string, we will get `ErrOverflow`).
 - Supports data versioning.
 - If invalid data is encountered during deserialization, it returns one of the following errors: `ErrOverflow`, `ErrNegativeLength`, `ErrTooSmallByteSlice`, `ErrWrongFormat`.